Wolfgang Bodison

 Brian Wolfgang Bodison (born November 19, 1966) is an American actor and creative director best known for playing Lance Corporal Harold W. Dawson in the 1992 drama film A Few Good Men.

 Early life

-Brian Wolfgang Bodison was born on November 19, 1966, in Washington, D.C.
+Brian Wolfgang Bodison who is of African American heritage, was born on November 19, 1966, in Washington, D.C.
 His mother, Dorothea Bodison, worked for the National Institutes of Health.
 His father died in a car accident when he was a child.

 In 1988, he graduated from the University of Virginia in Charlottesville, Virginia, where he played football, as a team member of the Virginia Cavaliers, and earned a degree in fine arts.

 Career

 Life before acting

 After his graduation, Bodison was hired as a file clerk at Columbia Pictures.
 From there, he was hired for a job in 1989 at the mail room at Castle Rock Entertainment.

 Rob Reiner made Bodison his personal assistant on the set of Misery (1990).
 At the time, Bodison had an aspiration on becoming a screenwriter and film director and would take notes on Reiner's direction.

 Bodison was also credited as being the picture-car coordinator for John Singleton's film, Boyz n the Hood (1991).
 "My job was to go into South Central and get some of the car clubs interested in the movie," Bodison said.